What To Do If You Find A Lump During a Breast Self-Exam?

 What if you find a lump in your breast?

-Most breast lumps are benign but should not be ignored.
-The only way to know for sure what is going on is by seeing your health care provider, who can take the necessary steps to diagnose or rule out breast cancer.
+Finding a lump during a breast self-exam can be alarming.
+However, not all lumps mean breast cancer.
+Many lumps are benign, which means they are non-cancerous.
+But you should not ignore them.
+The only way to know for sure is to see your doctor.
+They can take the necessary steps to diagnose or rule out breast cancer.

 “If you discover a lump, your first thought might be that you have breast cancer but there is no need to panic,” Dr. Wilde says.
 “Before you allow anxiety and worry to consume you, remember that many women’s breasts feel lumpy and most breast lumps are not cancerous.
 In fact, only one of out of every five lumps is cancerous.”

 Certain changes or lumps are more concerning than others.
-Be on the lookout for these warning signs of breast cancer:
+Be on the lookout for these warning signs and symptoms of breast cancer:

 • Bloody or clear nipple discharge that occurs without squeezing the nipple